Architecture

 Knowledge items stored in the database.
 Each node can be a paper, idea, person, project, video, tweet, or any other piece of information.
 Nodes have:

-• Title and content
+• Title and notes (your thoughts)

 • Dimensions (multi-tag categorization)